RyabovNick/llx/README.md

 - `403` - permission denied (Inactive `api_key`)
 - `422` - validation errors

-API returns the token.
-You need to verify the token using the secret key to get the payload.
+API returns the `JWT`.
+You need to verify the `JWT` using the secret key to get the payload.

 [Example Node.js](https://www.npmjs.com/package/jsonwebtoken):